-The 24" (610 mm) and 22" (550 mm) wheels are only spoked wheels.
+The 24" (610 mm) rear wheels are spoked or composite wheels; the 22" (550 mm) wheels are only spoked wheels.
 They can be delivered with pneumatic or solid tyre.

+The 24" spoked wheels can optionally accommodate spoke guards to prevent injuring the fingers during propulsion.
 A flat tyre (photo 21) must be removed in order to be repaired.
 Remove the rim assembly (tyre and inner tube), repair or replace the inner tube, reinsert in the tyre and reposition the assembly on the rim.